MMS Plus Program Faculty

 Susie Newhouse, Plus Program Guide/Montessori Mentor

 Susie is an AMS certified primary guide, having trained at the National Center for Montessori Education in Atlanta.
-Since earning her certification, Susie has worked as a primary lead guide, director and mentor both in Charleston and in Montana, totaling more than 12 years as a certified Montessori guide out of her 22 years in Montessori education.
+Since earning her certification, Susie has worked as a primary lead guide, director and mentor both in Charleston and in Montana, totaling more than 15 years as a certified Montessori guide out of her 25 years in Montessori education.
 A certified Positive Discipline Parent Educator, Susie leads parenting workshops and is a resource to our school on positive discipline.
 Her early role at Mountaineer Montessori as a movement and swimming specialist, and later as a classroom assistant in both primary and lower elementary, opened her heart and mind to the Montessori philosophy.
 “I’m excited by all that MMS has to offer and I’m blessed to be part of it!”
-Susie is the mother of an MMS alumnus and grandmother of two students.
+Susie is the mother of an MMS alumnus and grandmother of MMS alumni.
 Susie is now serves as a Montessori mentor to our primary classrooms as well in our Plus Program, ensuring a rich, consistent Montessori experience to students throughout the day.

 Maria León Kershner, Foreign Language Specialist and Plus Program Assistant

 Maria, a native Spanish-speaker from Costa Rica, holds the American equivalent of a master’s degree in preschool education from her university studies in Costa Rica.
 She has worked with young children in education for 23 years.
 She completed the AMS Basics Course at the Midwest Montessori Teacher Training Center in Evanston, Ill.
-Maria teaches Spanish to all classes in the morning, and works with our Primary students in the Plus Program in the afternoons.
+Maria teaches Spanish to all levels in the morning, and works with our Primary students in the Plus Program in the afternoons.
 She has also previously worked five years as a primary assistant.
 Maria has two children, both of whom have grown to be MMS alumni.
 Her favorite pastimes are reading, traveling and working in her garden.
 Maria shares her enthusiasm and love of children while skillfully integrating Spanish lessons into the Montessori curriculum.
 This is her eighth year at MMS.